jamesstaub/basic-pitch-n4m/README.md

 3. Use the provided Max patch to process audio files.
 4. To preprocess non-WAV audio, use the included method to convert files to WAV.

-See the helpfile for usage.
+See the `basic-pitch` object's helpfile for usage.

 ## Notes